pgriess/wsbench/README.md

       -h, --help               display this help
-      -p, --protocol PROTO     set the Web Socket protocol to use (default: empty) -r, --rate NUMBER        number of connections per second (default: 0)
+      -p, --protocol PROTO     set the Web Socket protocol to use (default: empty) -r, --rate NUMBER        number of connections per second (default: 0) -s, --session FILE       file to use for session logic (default: None)